temidata/Capstone-Project-Power-BI-FIFA-WORLD-CUP-DATA-2002-2018/README.md

 Having modelled the data, I created measures with DAX and created my Dashboard.
 Joining several tiles together, measures and using slicers to navigate and filter through the dashboard.

-# The Story: FIFA - Football World Cup Case Study
+# The Story: FIFA - Football World Cup Case Study ( Year 2002 -2018)
 The FIFA World Cup, often simply called the World Cup, is an international association football competition contested by the senior men's national teams of the members of the Fédération